Qingyuan: Attractions

 Qingyuan's attractions include Niuyuzui, Feilai Temple, Feixia Scenic Spots, Baojing Palace of Yingde, Taihe Ancient Cave of Qingxin, Sankeng Hot Spring in Qingxin County, Huanghua Lake in Fogang, Little Biejiang of Lianyang, Peak Shikengkong in Yangshan County, Underground River of Lianzhou, Huangteng Gorge, Three Gorges of Huangchuan and Yinzhan Hot Springs.

 Administration

 The provincial and municipal administration is located in Qingcheng District.
 It oversees one other district, two county-level cities, four counties, and one economic development district.

 Climate

 Transportation

 Qingyuan is served by Qingyuan railway station, opened in 2009 on the Wuhan–Guangzhou high-speed railway.
 It is located some distance east of the city.

-Qingyuan Maglev is expected to open in December 2020.
+The Qingyuan Maglev opened on January 25, 2025.